-Although the properties are protected by the Appian Way Conservation Area, which grants heritage protection, the inclusion as a locally listed group item in Schedule 5 of the Burwood Local Environmental Plan (BLEP) 2012 would give greater strength to the preservation of the properties and integrity of the precinct.
+The properties currently have heritage protection afforded by the Appian Way Conservation Area, where the streetscape character is protected.
+The inclusion as a locally listed group item in Schedule 5 of the Burwood Local Environmental Plan (BLEP) 2012 would give greater strength to the preservation of the dwellings and integrity of the precinct as locally listed items are afforded an additional layer of protection with respect to the curtilage of the dwellings.
 This is consistent with other precincts of this significance in New South Wales, where precincts of this nature would usually be listed as a local heritage item.
+In addition, the uniqueness of each dwelling warrants heritage recognition as an item of local significance.